-It's time for the 26th annual International Perfume Bottle Association convention!
-We will be in Pittsburgh, Pennsylvania on May 1-4, 2014 at the Wyndham Grand Pittsburgh hotel.
-Seminars, presentations, guest speakers, collectors marketplace, auction and a fabulous exhibitor hall are all on the agenda for this event.
+The 26th annual International Perfume Bottle Association convention was held in Pittsburgh, Pennsylvania on May 1-4, 2014.
+What a wonderful event!
+Seminars, presentations, guest speakers, collectors marketplace, auction and a fabulous exhibitor hall were on the agenda for this event.

 Lady A Antiques Home Page

 The convention is the most exciting event in perfume bottle collecting.
 A three-day extravaganza featuring the world's premiere exhibition and sale with the field's leading dealers featuring thousands of bottles, compacts and ladies vanity items.
 The convention draws together collectors and dealers from around the world.

 The annual auction featured 301 lots of vintage perfume bottles, compacts and vanity items.

 Prominent among property from 41 consignors were items from the Maharajah of Indore, including the 1919 Rosine bottle in the box which sold for $3,900, and the extremely rare 1922 Rosine bottle for Antinea which sold for $18,000.
 Early chatelaine, scent and Palais Royal bottles, as well as assorted atomizers, powder boxes, compacts and lipsticks, preceded a fine collection of Czechoslovakian bottles highlighted by an Egyptian ornamented 1920's blue crystal bottle which sold for $12,000.